greenboxal/doggohub/doc/ci/yaml/README.md

 ### after_script

-> Introduced in GitLab 8.7 and requires Gitlab Runner v1.2
+> Introduced in DoggoHub 8.7 and requires Gitlab Runner v1.2

 `after_script` is used to define the command that will be run after for all builds.
 This has to be an array or a multi-line string.